-The International Women’s Day 2020 global theme is #EachForEqual.
-Campaigning for a gender-balanced world is at the essence of IWD and now more than ever, we live in a time where injustices are called out and inclusivity and equality, is championed.
-And that is certainly something to celebrate.
+The International Women’s Day 2021 global theme is #ChooseToChallenge.
+Campaigning for a gender-balanced world is at the essence of IWD and now more than ever, we live in a time where injustices are called out and inclusivity and equality is championed.
+And that is certainly something to get pumped about.

 Prepare to be seriously inspired.